KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-TRV-WastePlan.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-TTS by fewieden](https://github.com/fewieden/MMM-TTS)

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-TTS.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Tube-Status by nigel-daniels](https://github.com/nigel-daniels/MMM-Tube-Status)